 CAPI IN-PERSON ENDING:

 Thank you very much for participating in this survey.
-Here is your $35 gift card as a “Thank you” for completing the interview.
+Here is your $35 money order as a “Thank you” for completing the interview.
 Have a good day/evening.

 CAPI INCARCERATED ENDING:

 Thank you very much for participating in this survey.
 [DESCRIBE THE PROTOCOL FOR HANDLING THE INCENTIVE BASED ON THE AGREED UPON METHOD OF COMPENSATION]